rxl204/PUI2017_pak348/HW5_pak348/README.md

 fit the z-statistics with a gaussian model and assess the goodness of fit with a simple test (AD or KS).

+### Null Hypothesis: Laplace Distribution Follows Gaussian Distribution
+### Since the P Value is 0.19 and it is greater than the assumed p value of 0.05 for the hypothesis, the Null Hypothesis cannot be rejected.

+### Therefore, Laplace Distribution considering a 1000 Samples follows a Gaussian Distribution.

 ## Assignment 2: Compare Tests for Goodness of fit
 Followed the skeleton notebook [Assignment 2](https://github.com/fedhere/PUI2017_fb55/blob/master/HW5_fb55/Assignment2_instructions.ipynb)

+I was stuck on the section where we had to create an array.
+But with some help from Matt, I understood how to resolve the issue

 Tested and showed that binomial and Poisson distribution look increasingly more similar to Gaussians as the mean of the distribution increases.